 A homemade version of the Girl and the Goat grilled broccoli from chef, Stephanie Izard’s restaurant in Chicago.
 One bite and you’ll never want to eat broccoli any other way.

 Back in June, Julie, Rachel, Brandy and I hit the streets of Chicago for 3 days of what should really have been called the “2015 stuff our faces with everything delicious tour”.
 It was 72 hours of pure eating bliss starting with a “light” meal at The Purple Pig before our “let’s spend more on dinner than our mortgage” night at Alinea followed by Frontera Grill, The Kitchen, Siena Tavern, Eataly, Girl and the Goat and Pequods (had to fit some deep dish in!) for the remainder of our time.

 In the end though, Girl and the Goat was definitely the most memorable of all the restaurants (which was an unexpected surprise given the hype of Alinea – a 3 star Michelin rated restaurant ranked #9 in the world in 2014).

 We (well, more so Julie because she’s the most type A of the group) researched the heck out of our restaurant options before this trip, thanks to TripAdvisor.
 Seeing their Traveler’s Choice Award on Girl and the Goat, made our decision to include it in the eating frenzy even easier.

 I knew the blue cheese base, broccoli and crisps on top would be easy to replicate but the vinaigrette is where the magic is.
-With spicy harissa and sriracha, a bit of soy, lemon and vinegar, it’s a combination that is so unique and just works so well in contrast to the creamy blue cheese sauce.
+With spicy harissa (mmm, love that stuff – like in this harissa sweet potato hash) and sriracha, a bit of soy, lemon and vinegar, it’s a combination that is so unique and just works so well in contrast to the creamy blue cheese sauce.

 Planning for the “2016 stuff our faces with everything delicious tour” will commence shortly and I know we’ll (Julie) be back on TripAdvisor reading reviews, looking at pictures and researching the heck out of the restaurants in our next location.
-Post your travel meals and join TripAdvisor on October 28 at 2pm ET for a twitter chat using #TravelToTaste.

 ps- If you want to see Brandy’s recreation of the Girl and Goat Magic Beans, check out her post!